CPUC Rule 20 Programs:

 Recent Changes to Rule 20

-On June 3, 2021, the CPUC issued a decision that significantly revised the rules for the Rule 20 program.
+On June 3, 2021, and June 8, 2023, the CPUC issued respective Phase 1 and Phase 2 decisions that significantly revised the rules for the Rule 20 program.

-This Phase 1 decision revised Electric Rule 20 as follows: (a) discontinues new work credit allocations for Electric Rule 20A projects after Dec.
+The Phase 1 Decision on “Revising Electric Rule 20 and Enhancing Program Oversight” revised Electric Rule 20 as follows: (a) discontinues new work credit allocations for Electric Rule 20A projects after Dec.
 31, 2022, (b) clarifies Electric Rule 20A project eligibility criteria and work credit transfer rules, and (c) enhances program oversight.

 Per the Commission’s direction, SDG&E has notified each community of its existing work credit balance.